-Renting a car in New York is the best way to explore this beautiful state, and even other parts of New England!
+Renting a car in New York is the best way to explore this beautiful state, and even parts of New England!
 However, there are a few things you should know before you pick up your New York rental car.
 Follow along as we share some easy tips so you can have the best experience on your upcoming trip.
 Whether you’re renting a car in New York City or exploring a different part of the state, we got you covered!

 7 Tips For Renting a Car in New York